 - 16th – 31st December

-Here is the Aer Lingus reward chart showing zones and mileage, which is identical to the general Avios reward chart (click to enlarge):
+Here is the Aer Lingus reward chart showing zones, mileage and Avios cost:

 However, Aer Lingus has been rather sneaky.

 Dublin / Shannon to Boston SHOULD be in Zone 4.
 Last week, it cost 75,000 Avios for a return business class flight from Dublin to Boston – which is what you expect to pay for a partner airline flight of 2,986 miles which is how long the Dublin flight is.

 Aer Lingus has now moved Boston 14 miles to the west.
 Dublin to Boston (and Shannon to Boston) have been moved into Zone 5 which means it now costs 100,000 Avios off-peak and 120,000 Avios peak – the same price as Dublin to New York.

 The cost of Dublin to Boston was just 50,000 Avios return before the April 2015 changes.
 It now costs 100,000 to 120,000 Avios return.

 But taxes have gone up ….